Deedone/techadv-src/content/posts/webgl.md

 }
 ```

-Later we will fill our canvas with a rectangle.
-This is needed to have some plane for applying textures.
 To understand how fragment shader works you need to comprehend varying variables.
 Let's imagine you have two vertices in a line.
 In vertex shader you set some varying variable to red color from one of them and to green from another.
-All fragments between these two points will get different values when reading this varying variable.
+All fragments between these two points will get different values when reading this variable.
+Hence come the "varying" modifier, these variables vary from one fragment to another.
-It will smoothly transition from red to green.
+The value will smoothly transition from red to green.
 So if you set fragment color to the value of this variable you will get something like this.
 Such behavior is called interpolation.